Frequently Asked Questions

 Where do Lake Country School students go to high school?

 LCS graduates attend a wide-range of high schools including Montessori, public, and independent schools.
+See a full list on the Junior High Program page.

 Can we afford the tuition?
 Is tuition assistance available?